Karen Fraser Woodland Trail

 The Karen Fraser Woodland Trail is a 4.7 mi paved rail trail in Thurston County, Washington that connects the cities of Olympia and Lacey along the abandoned Burlington Northern corridor.
 The trail opened in 2007 and connects with the Chehalis Western Trail at the border between the two cities.
 The Olympia trailhead features a sustainably designed shelter and restroom with a living roof and a rain garden and parts of the trail run alongside Indian Creek.

 Route

-At the beginning trailhead at Watershed Park, the Karen Fraser Woodland Trail meanders west, briefly following Interstate 5 and Indian Creek before crossing through the Olympia border into the city of Lacey.
-The trail crosses the Chehalis Western Trail, at a roundabout connection named Hub Junction, and continues on a westerly path past the Lacey Depot, a picnic and trained-themed playground area.
-The trail terminates past Woodland Creek Community Park near Long Lake.
+At the beginning trailhead at Watershed Park, the Karen Fraser Woodland Trail heads east, briefly following Interstate 5 and Indian Creek before crossing the Olympia border into the city of Lacey.
+The trail crosses the Chehalis Western Trail at a roundabout connection named Hub Junction.
+The trail continues on an easterly course past the Lacey Depot, a picnic and trained-themed playground area.
+A pedestrian bridge off the trail allows access to Woodland Creek Community Park near Long Lake; the Karen Fraser pathway terminates shortly thereafter.